 It shows up in numerous important issues across the country (in the name of the “greater good” or “protecting children”), including:

-- Enabling “food freedom” so people can produce, sell, or consume raw milk, heritage-breed grass-fed meat, homemade pies or lemonade from a neighborhood stand vs. banning these local foods due to fear of food poisoning or unregulated production practices;
+- Enabling “food freedom” so people can produce, sell, or consume raw milk, heritage-breed pork, homemade pies or lemonade from a neighborhood stand vs. banning these local foods due to fear of food poisoning or unregulated production practices;

-- Permitting food gardening in one’s private front yard vs. city agencies destroying front yard gardens as eyesores and pest attractors;
+- Permitting food gardening in one’s private front yard vs. city agencies and HOAs destroying front yard gardens as eyesores and pest attractors;

 - Demanding GMO labeling on foods so consumers can make a choice vs. refusing to label because current science says GMOs are “substantially equivalent” to non-GMO foods and perfectly safe;

-- Allowing children to be “free range” and walk themselves to school, ride their bike alone, or play unsupervised at the park vs. charging parents with neglect for leaving them unsupervised at any time, out of fear of predators;
+- Allowing children to be “free range” and walk themselves to school, ride their bike alone, wait in the car, or play unsupervised at the park vs. charging parents with neglect for leaving them unsupervised at any time;

 - Giving police carte blanche to use deadly force as they see fit vs. community vigilance about any use of force by the police to ensure that it was truly justified;